 Personally, I love this kind of oddity!

 There is another in-house kind of mixing that is found in wood-block cards.
 It was customary in the late 18th and early 19th centuries to produce ten courts on one block and the two red jacks (x 5) on another, which meant that in some packs the red jacks don't match the other courts, if a maker used more than one type of court.
-There are a number of examples on recent pages: the Creswick packs on page 32 and the first Hall pack on page 31 (Type II with Type I red jacks).
+There are a number of examples on other pages of my blog: the Creswick packs on page 32 and the first Hall pack on page 31 (Type II with Type I red jacks).
 This practice finished with the modernizing makers such as De La Rue and Goodall, who printed all the courts together.

 There must have been some kind of illegal trade in duty aces, whether they were sold to others without permission as waste-paper or as bankrupt stock.
 Hart duty aces, for example, appear in all kinds of packs: the following one has Hall courts and the lower one looks American in style.
 The aces are genuine, the packs are illegal.